-F-test rejects spanning at the 5% level for Australia, France, Germany, Italy and Japan but not for Canada and the U.K. The joint test also rejects spanning for all seven countries.
+In Table 6, we report two mean-variance spanning tests on each of the seven foreign equity indices as well as a joint test on all seven indices.
+The first test is the corrected HK F-test and the second test is the step-down test.
+The tests are performed using monthly data over the 38-year sample period and its two subperiods.
+Both tests are exact under normality assumption on the residuals.
+Results from the entire period show that the traditional F-test rejects spanning at the 5% level for all the countries except for Canada.
+The joint test also rejects spanning for all seven countries.
 While we can reject spanning using the traditional F-test, it is not entirely clear how to interpret the results.
-For example, since we can reject spanning for Australia but not for the U.K., does it mean the former is a better investment than the latter for the U.S. investor?
+For example, since we can reject spanning for Australia but not for Canada, does it mean the former is a better investment than the latter for the U.S. investor?
 Without knowing where the rejection comes from, one cannot easily answer this question.
 The step-down test can help in this case.
 There are two components in the step-down test, F_1 and F_2 .
 F_1 is a test of $\alpha = 0_N$ whereas F_2 is a test of $\delta = 0_N$ conditional on $\alpha = 0_N$.
-From Table VII, the F_1 tests can only reject $\alpha = 0_N$ for France, Germany, and Japan but the F_2 tests can reject $\delta = 0_N$ for all cases.
-By separating the sources of the rejection, we can conclude that there is strong evidence that the global minimum-variance portfolio can be improved by the seven foreign equity indices, but there is much weaker evidence that the tangency portfolio can be improved.
+From Table 6, the F_1 tests can only reject $\alpha = 0_N$ at the 5% level for Australia and Japan but the F_2 tests can reject $\delta = 0_N$ for all cases except for Canada.
+In addition, the joint test cannot reject $\alpha = 0_N$ for all seven countries but the evidence against $\delta = 0_N$ is overwhelming.
+By separating the sources of the rejection, we can conclude that there is strong evidence that the global minimum-variance portfolio can be improved by the seven foreign equity indices, but there is weaker evidence that the tangency portfolio can be improved.